 In 2016, after noticing the increased demand for the destruction of large volumes of data storage devices and electronics, Pacific Storage created Data Destroyers.
 While other data destruction services require sending in electronic equipment to be destroyed, Data Destroyers sends a state-of-the-art destruction vehicle that utilizes GigabiterTM technology to a specified location, allowing the customer to directly hand off and supervise the destruction of hard drives, solid state drives, and other electronic devices.

-After deciding to exit the Interstate Household Goods moving business, and its affiliation with Bekins Van Lines in 2017 and spurred on by the gradual shift in demand towards logistics and distribution services, Pacific Storage sought to reimagine their office and relocation department.
-This led to the creation of Pacific Logistics and Relocation in 2018.
+After deciding to exit the Interstate Household Goods moving business and its affiliation with Bekins Van Lines in 2017, Pacific Storage sought to reimagine their office and relocation department.
+Spurred on by the gradual shift in demand towards logistics and distribution services, Pacific Logistics and Relocation was created in 2018.
 Operating out of Sacramento, this division specializes in office and warehouse relocation, distribution services, logistics and project management, decommissioning and final mile delivery throughout Northern California.

 Pacific Storage Company was founded with an old truck and a marvelous dream.
-While the old truck is long gone, the original building still stands, and the dream still lives on.
+While the old truck is long gone, the dream still lives on.